Who Is Ichiro Suzuki?

 Ichiro was traded to the New York Yankees in July 2012, and he batted .322 over his final 67 games to help the Yankees reach the playoffs.
 The following August, he recorded hit No. 4,000 between his playing days in Japan and the United States, a testament to his incredible career and the ability of Japanese players to succeed in the American Major Leagues.
 He played with the Yankees through 2014.

-Since 2015, Ichiro has played outfield for the Miami Marlins.
-During his time with them, he crossed some milestones including stealing his 500th career MLB base and surpassed Pete Rose’s record when he knocked out his 4,257th career hit.
+From 2015-17, Ichiro played outfield for the Miami Marlins.
+During his time with the team, he recorded his 500th career stolen base in America and surpassed Pete Rose’s famed MLB mark with the 4,257th hit of his professional career.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!